-- 5. On January 23, 2020, SFP Canada applied for and obtained protection from its creditors under the Companies' Creditors Arrangement Act, RSC 1985, c C-36 (the "CCAA") pursuant to an initial order of the Ontario Superior Court of Justice (Commercial List) (the "Initial Order") in order to implement a responsible, controlled, and orderly wind-down of its operations and maximize realizable value for stakeholders. - 6.
-Among other things, the Initial Order (i) appointed Richter Advisory Group Inc. as the monitor in these CCAA proceedings (the "Monitor"), (ii) approved the appointment of the CROs, and (iii) granted a stay of proceedings until January 31, 2020, or such later date as the Court may order (the "Stay Period").
+- 6. On January 23, 2020, SFP Canada sought protection under the Companies' Creditors Arrangement Act, RSC 1985, c.
+C-36 (the "CCAA") to implement an orderly wind-down of its operations and to maximize realizable value for stakeholders. - 7.
+On the same date, this Court granted an initial order (as amended, the "Initial Order") which, among other things, appointed Richter Advisory Group Inc. ("Richter") as the monitor in this proceeding (the "Monitor"), approved the appointment of the CROs, and granted a stay of proceedings in favour of SFP Canada.
+The stay of proceedings was most recently extended until June 30, 2020 (the "Stay Period"). - 8.
+On January 24, 2020, this Court granted an order that, among other things, approved the Consulting Agreement between Schurman Retail Group, LLC, SFP Canada and a contractual joint venture comprised of Gordon Brothers Retail Partners, LLC and Hilco Merchant Resources, LLC (collectively, the "Original Consultant") dated January 17, 2020 (the "Consulting Agreement"), along with sale guidelines, for the orderly liquidation of the Schurman Group's inventory and its furniture, fixtures, and equipment (the "Sale"). - 9.
+Also on January 24, 2020, the Original Consultant provided notice to the Schurman Group that it had assigned its rights, benefits and obligations under the Consulting Agreement relating to the Sale in Canada to its Canadian affiliates, namely Gordon Brothers Canada ULC and

-- 7. On January 24, 2020, the Court granted an order (the "Sale Approval Order") which, among other things, approved the Consulting Agreement between Schurman Retail Group, LLC, SFP Canada and a contractual joint venture comprised of Gordon Brothers Retail Partners, LLC and Hilco Merchant Resources, LLC (collectively, the "Original Consultant") dated January 17, 2020 (the "Consulting Agreement"), along with sale guidelines, for the orderly liquidation of the Schurman Group's inventory, furniture, fixtures, and equipment (the "Sale"). - 8.
-Also on January 24, 2020, the Original Consultant provided notice to the Schurman Group that it had assigned its rights, benefits and obligations under the Consulting Agreement relating to the Sale in Canada to Canadian affiliates, namely Gordon Brothers Canada ULC and Merchant Retail Solutions, ULC (collectively, the "Canadian Consultant" and, with the Original Consultant, the "Consultant") effective as of January 17, 2020. - 9.
-On January 31, 2020, the Court granted an Amended and Restated Initial Order that, among other things, extended the Stay Period until March 31, 2020.
+Merchant Retail Solutions, ULC (with the Original Consultant, the "Consultant"), effective as of January 17, 2020.